Installing NVIDIA GPU Drivers on SUSE Linux Micro

 nvidia-smi

 The output of this command should show you something similar to the following output.
-In the example below, we have two GPUs.
+In the example below, the system has one GPU.

 1.5 Validation of the driver installation #